Subaccounts in Sparkpost and SparkPost Enterprise

 Subaccounts – The individual entities you create in order to support separate business units, mail streams or individual customers.

-Subaccount Assets – Data elements that belong solely to a subaccount, such as suppression lists, API keys, sending domains, etc.
+Subaccount Assets – Data elements that belong solely to a subaccount, such as suppression lists, API keys, sending domains, templates, etc.

 Summary of Subaccount Features